 What Is The Cost Of An Abortion?

-The cost of an abortion is based upon a number of factors.
+The cost of an abortion is based on several factors.
 The most important factor is how far along your pregnancy is because different types of abortion are done at different stages of pregnancy.
 Secondly, the cost can differ significantly from one state or city to another.
 Another factor is whether it is done in a doctor’s office, clinic, or hospital.
-Finally, at certain stages of pregnancy you can choose either a medical abortion with drugs or a surgical abortion; and those have different prices as well.
+Finally, at certain stages of pregnancy, you can choose either a medical abortion with drugs or a surgical abortion; and those have different prices as well.

 How Much Is An Abortion?

 Up to 10 weeks of pregnancy you can receive a medical abortion.
-Information on medical abortions (abortion pill) is available on the Abortion Pill page.
+Information on medical abortions (abortion pills) is available on the Abortion Pill page.

 Click Here to see details of a Suction or Aspiration abortion.